 Ten introduced conifer species are responsible for most of the wilding conifers.

-- Two of these species, radiata pine and Douglas fir, are also important commercial species, but only when the trees are planted in an appropriate place, at suitable spacings, and tended as they grow.
+Two of these species, radiata pine and Douglas fir, are also important commercial species.
+As long as they are planted in an appropriate place, at suitable spacings, and tended as they grow.

-- One species, the lodgepole (contorta) pine has been declared an unwanted organism under the Biosecurity Act 1993, which means it cannot be bred, propagated, distributed or sold.
+Contorta pine (Pinus contorta) pine has been declared an unwanted organism under the Biosecurity Act 1993.
+That means it cannot be bred, propagated, distributed or sold in New Zealand.

 - European larch (Larix decidua)